teambit/docs/docs/add-and-isolate-components.md

     added src/utils/noop.js
 ```

-Rerun [bit status](/docs/apis/cli-all#status) and see that Bit can isolate the component.
+When running [bit status](/docs/apis/cli-all#status) we see that Bit can isolate the component:

 ```bash
 $ bit status